Occupational Health and Safety

 Education

 In order to promote EHS activities, we believe it essential that individual employees be fully aware of environmental, health, and safety issues in connection with their own work and actively address them.
-In addition to EHS education for all employees, we provide environmental education and preliminary education related to operations with high environmental impact, such as waste management and the handling of chemical substances, at each operating site.
-We clearly inform employees of the targets and actual figures of CO2 emissions and waste generation so as to effectively motivate their involvement in EHS activities.
+In addition to EHS education for all employees, each operating site provides necessary preliminary education.
+We also clearly inform employees of EHS-related targets and actual figures to effectively motivate their active involvement in EHS activities.

 Commendation